kgulotta/Kenneth-Gulotta-Portfolio/01-Basics-of-Windows-11.md

 - Preventing a laptop from entering sleep mode when it is closed
 - Wrapping up
 ## Using your PIV card for authentication
+To log into both the OPM network and Windows 11, you must use your PIV card to verify your identity and access rights.
+To do so, you must know how to insert your PIV card, when instructed, into a card reader installed in or attached to your system.
+Choose one of the following options:
+- If you have an agency-issued laptop computer, use the PIV card reader that is built into it.
+Depending on your model, the PIV card slot may be on either the left or the right side of your laptop.